 - The mission of the Division of Food and Nutrition Sciences is to build distinctive programs in food and nutrition sciences that integrate theory, research, and practice, fostering the development of successful food and nutrition sciences students and graduates.

-- Objective 1: At least 80% of DPD students will complete the program within three years of entry (150% of time planned for completion).
+- Objective 1: At least 80% of students complete program requirements within three years (150% of time planned for completion).

-- Objective 2: At least 60% of DPD graduates will apply for admission to a supervised practice program within 12 months of program completion.
+- Objective 2: At least 60% of graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- Objective 4: The program’s one-year pass rate on the CDR credentialing exam for dietitian is at least 80%.
+- Objective 4: The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

 Admission requirements to the dietetics program are the same as those for admission to Ohio University in general.
 No special prerequisites need to be met prior to declaring a major in applied nutrition-dietetics.
 Candidates are encouraged, however, to begin the program early in their college careers.
 High school chemistry and biological science courses also are strongly recommended.
 For information on admission to Ohio University for both freshmen and transfer students, go online to Ohio University Admissions.

 Students enrolled in the dietetic track must earn and maintain a minimum GPA of 2.0 or higher to complete the degree conferral process.
 For students applying to dietetic internships programs, a GPA or 3.25 or higher is considered competitive.
 Completing the graduation requirements of Ohio University and the applied nutrition program (dietetics concentration) does not guarantee that you will be accepted into post-baccalaureate programs for professional experience after graduation.
 You must apply to and be granted acceptance into such programs.